Serrowxd/LambdaNotes_Refactor/README.md

     - Light/Dark theme (stretch)
     - Organize (stretch)
     - _They don't have to work yet, maybe just icons for now_
+  - Notes are broken when they have to do anything that involves expanding or collapsing.
+Currently made them big enough to fill the entire width of their container so users will not be able to accidentally click on other notes.
+  - Will need to implement buttons that appear when you click on the notes, allowing users to edit/delete the notes at will with a pop-up modal to confirm deleting the notes.
+  - Possibly a note-graveyard?
+If you accidentally delete a note, have a way to bring it back within a certain time period (or until you clear out your graveyard of notes).

 - **Routes**
   - Navigating to and from the landing works, but navigating within is a little difficult due to the animations.
 Maybe using the state-navigation?